JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ## Compiler options

-Kotlin compilers have a number of options for tailoring the compilation process.
+Kotlin compilers have a number of options for tailoring the compiling process.
-Compiler options for different targets are listed on this page together with their descriptions.
+Compiler options for different targets are listed on this page together with a description of each one.

 There are several ways to set the compiler options:
-- In IntelliJ IDEA, write the options in the __Additional command-line parameters__ text box in __Settings | Build, Execution, Deployment | Compilers | Kotlin Compiler__
+- In IntelliJ IDEA, write in the options in the __Additional command-line parameters__ text box in __Settings | Build, Execution, Deployment | Compilers | Kotlin Compiler__
 - If you're using Gradle, specify the options in the `kotlinOptions` property of the Kotlin compilation task.
 For details, see [Using Gradle](using-gradle.html#compiler-options).
 - If you're using Maven, specify the options in the `<configuration>` element of the Maven plugin node.
 For details, see [Using Maven](using-maven.html#specifying-compiler-options).
 - If you run a command-line compiler, add the options directly to the utility call or write them into an [argfile](#argfile).

 ## Common options